what does btw mean in text

 BTW on Social Media

-On platforms like TikTok, Instagram, Snapchat, and X, “BTW” is often used to add opinions, side comments, or humor.
+On platforms like Instagram, TikTok, Snapchat, and X, BTW is extremely common.

 Examples: